marcosvsgouvea/marcosvsgouvea/README.md

-# 👋 Hello
+# 👋 Hi There

 I'm Marcos Vinicius Gouvea, a dedicated and experienced Software Engineer specializing in NodeJs and TypeScript.
-Based in São Paulo, Brazil, I am currently working as a Senior Software Engineer at BBCE, where I focus on developing microservices and event-driven architectures using a variety of technologies.
+Based in São Paulo, Brazil, I am currently working as a Senior Software Engineer, where I focus on developing microservices and event-driven architectures using a variety of technologies.

 # 🚀 Expertise